crossbrowsertesting/selenium-protractor/readme.md

 };
 ```

-Now, tests from your tests directory will be run in parallel against the same configuration on CBT's side.
+Now, specs from your 'tests' directory will be run in parallel against the same configuration on CBT's side.
 Increasing the maxInstances will allow you to run even more tests at the same time.
 Great for executing an entire suite of tests in minimum time!

 This was just a brief introduction to Protractor, but their API provides a full-scale integration for testing Angular applications.
 If you ever need any assistance in getting setup and running your scripts in our CBT environments, don't hestiate to [reach out to us](mailto:support@crossbrowsertesting.com).
 We're happy to help.